eslint/eslint/docs/src/use/configure/rules.md

 #### Report unused `eslint` inline config comments

-To report unused `eslint` inline config comments, use the `reportUnusedInlineConfigs` setting.
+To report unused `eslint` inline config comments (those that don't change anything from what was already configured), use the `reportUnusedInlineConfigs` setting.
 For example:

 ```js
 // eslint.config.js